Skip to main content

 echo "asifkibana:`openssl passwd -apr1`" | sudo tee -a /etc/nginx/htpasswd.users

-πŸ’‘ Replace asifkibana with your own username and enter a strong password when prompted.
+πŸ’‘ Replace asifkibana with your desired username and set a strong password when prompted.

 πŸ“Œ Step 5: Configure Nginx Reverse Proxy πŸ–₯